kartoza/docker-geoserver/README.md

 * inspire-plugin
 * csw-plugin

-These extensions are automatically activated on container start.
+These extensions are automatically activated on container start, if you do not need any of the plugins to be installed you can also control them using the env variable `MANDATORY_STABLE_EXTENSIONS=`.
+Setting the variable to empty will ensure not mandatory plugins are installed.
+You can then control the installation with stable and community env.

 ####  Activate stable extensions during the contain startup